uriah65/EnumComposer/README.md

-# EnumComposer
-Generate and update C# enumerations from a SQL database using Roslyn.
+# Generate and update C# enumerations from a SQL database using Roslyn

 See: https://github.com/uriah65/EnumComposer/wiki